 Projects must be eligible for funding as a federal-aid highway under the federal statutes (United States Code, Title 23) to comply with SIB requirements.
 This usually requires a project to be on a state’s highway system and included in the statewide Transportation Improvement Plan.

-Work eligible for the program’s funding in Texas includes planning and preliminary studies, feasibility, economic and environmental studies, right of way acquisition, surveying, appraisal and testing, utility relocation, engineering and design, construction, inspection and construction engineering.
+Work eligible for the program’s funding in Texas can include planning and preliminary studies, feasibility, economic and environmental studies, right of way acquisition, surveying, appraisal and testing, utility relocation, engineering and design, construction, inspection and construction engineering.
+While planning, preliminary studies, feasibility and environmental studies are permitted uses of the SIB, all SIB loans must have environmental approval prior to Commission consideration.

 Current SIB Loans by Region